 - Reporting Individual: The Reporting Individual is the person alleging a violation of the Code of Conduct or the Honor Code.
 In certain cases, the CA acts as the Reporting Individual on behalf of the College.
 For example, the College may pursue a violation of the Honor Code or Code of Conduct in response to an anonymous complaint.

 - Responding Student: The student charged with violating the Honor Code or Code of Conduct.

 - Advisor: The parties have the right to an advisor of their own choosing.
 The advisor may be any member of the Skidmore community (student, faculty or staff).
-The advisor may not make a presentation or otherwise represent the Reporting Individual or Responding Student during the hearing; it is expected that Reporting Individuals and Responding Students will speak for themselves.
+The advisor has a limited speaking role and may not make a presentation or otherwise represent the Reporting Individual or Responding Student during the hearing; it is expected that Reporting Individuals and Responding Students will speak for themselves.
 If the advisor wishes to confer quietly with their advisee, exchange notes, clarify procedural questions with the chair or suggest questions to their advisee, they may request a recess, which may be granted or denied at the discretion of the board chair.
 A list of trained advisors is available from the CA.

 - Harmed Party: The CA may invite, as feasible and subject to confidentiality restrictions under applicable law, anyone allegedly harmfully impacted by a violation.
 Harmed parties may be asked to specify how they have been harmed and ideas they may have for repairing harm and rebuilding trust.